Graylog2/documentation/pages/configuring_webif.rst

 ..
 NOTE:: To help you with your specific environment, we have some example configurations.
 We take the following assumption in all examples.
 Your Graylog server.conf has the following settings set ``rest_listen_uri = http://127.0.0.1:12900/`` and ``web_listen_uri = http://127.0.0.1:9000/``.
 Your URL will be ``graylog.example.org`` with the IP ``192.168.0.10``.

-Using a Layer 3 load balancer (forwarding TCP Ports):
+Using a Layer 3 load balancer (forwarding TCP Ports)
 -----------------------------------------------------

 #.
 Configure your load balancer to forward connections going to ``192.168.0.10:80`` to ``127.0.0.1:9000`` and ``192.168.0.10:12900`` to ``127.0.0.1:12900``.